stpnwf/ZestyTheme/colorschemes/COLORS.md

 Notes:

- Lighter `--accent` colors work better, as colorful colors will make the background color look very saturated, since the accent color is overlayed on top of the background.
+ Lighter `--accent` colors work better, as colorful colors will make the background color look very saturated - since the accent color is overlayed on top of the background.

+ ¹ Overlaying the noise onto the gradient exported from Illustrator is necessary to decrease the color banding from the original file.
+This is an issue with gradients from both Illustrator and Inkscape, and looks better if managed with noise.